 - Internet access that matches services available in metropolitan areas;

 - More reliable connectivity to boost long-term jobs growth in rural and regional areas;

 - Improved internet offering for speed, quality, and price for regional businesses and residents; and

 - A long-term solution that will help regions grow now, but also meet their needs well into the future.

-The Gig State project is focused on the initial target locations of Wagga Wagga, Parkes, Dubbo and a corridor west to Cobar.
-The Regional Digital Connectivity program will also deliver a fibre solution for the communities of Sutton, Bywong and Wamboin.
+The Gig State program was initially focused on the target locations of Wagga Wagga, Parkes, Dubbo and a corridor west to Cobar, as well as investigating options for the communities of Wamboin, Bywong and Sutton.

-For questions about the Regional Digital Connectivity program or Gig State project, please contact: RDC.email@example.com
+For more information about the Gig State project, please contact: email@example.com